Obesity Rates in the US in 2025 – Regional Gaps Deepen as Health Policies Struggle to Keep Up

 Key Takeaways

-• 1 in 5 adults will have obesity by 2025, with low-income countries seeing the fastest rise.
+• 1 in 5 adults have obesity by 2025, with low-income countries seeing the fastest rise.

 • Obesity raises risks for diabetes, heart disease, and cancer, affecting millions.